skx/dotfiles/.emacs.d/init.md

 ### User Interface Setup - Mode Line Cleanup

-Finally we'll prevent some minor-modes from cluttering the mode-line, by removing their settings from it (by replacing the output with ""):
+Finally we'll prevent some minor-modes from cluttering the mode-line, by removing their settings from it (by replacing the output with "").

+There are two approaches here:

+* Remove only the minor-modes given in a list.
+* Remove **all** minor-mode decorations.

+We default to the second, but allow the first for reference:

 ```lisp
 (defvar clean-mode-line-mode-list